The Practical Nursing program offers concentrated basic study

 According to the Nebraska Department of Labor, the expected

-growth is 25 percent during the next 10 years.
+growth in the nursing field is 25 percent during the next 10 years.
 SCC graduates

 View Gainful Employment Information in this Program of Study.